ibm-cloud-docs/apps/tutorials/tutorial_bff.md

 {: codeblock}

 ### See your app running
 Once the application is deployed, you’ll see a URL similar to `abc-devhost.mybluemix.net` in the DevOps pipeline or in the terminal (if you’re using command line).
-Visit this URL in your browser.
+Visit that URL in your browser.